wardi/jsonsquared/README.md

 ignoring whitespace on the left and right, will be [parsed as JSON strings](docs/string.gif).

-JSON Squared makes a number of allowances so that working with this format is less error-prone:
+JSON Squared makes a number of allowances so that working with JSON strings more convenient and less error-prone:

-* For Excel smart-quote-friendliness the surrounding double-quotes may be straight (`"`) left (`“`) or right (`”`) quotes.
+* For Excel-smart-quote-friendliness the surrounding double-quotes may be straight (`"`) left (`“`) or right (`”`) quotes.
 Matching left and right quotes is not required.